NSDCF/norwinalumni.org/content/distinguished-alumni/2022/index.md

 reservationsHeading = "Make your reservations today." reservationsIntro = "Make your reservations for A Knight of Distinction while seats are still available.
 Reservations are *$43.50* per guest, with group tables of 8-10 also available." reservationsMisc = "Prefer to pay by check?
-Print our <a href='knight-of-distinguished-alumni-reservation-form.pdf' class='link--pdf' target='_blank'>reservations form</a> and return by mail." reservationsSmallPrint = "The deadline for reservations is May 12.
-Please note that we are unable to issue refunds after May 12." dinnerSelections = "Choices include *Three Cheese Stuffed Chicken Breast*, *Sliced Sirloin of Beef Au Ju*, or special dietary meals upon request."
+Print our <a href='knight-of-distinguished-alumni-reservation-form.pdf' class='link--pdf' target='_blank'>reservations form</a> and return by mail." reservationsSmallPrint = "The deadline for reservations is May 10.
+Please note that we are unable to issue refunds after the deadline." dinnerSelections = "Choices include *Three Cheese Stuffed Chicken Breast*, *Sliced Sirloin of Beef Au Ju*, or special dietary meals upon request."

 [venue]